 Our aim is for everyone at T-Systems to be able to build and sustain a successful career.
 We believe this requires a combination of deliberate actions and ensuring that we provide an inclusive and diverse culture in a flexible environment for our people to operate in.
 Our second gender pay gap report shows that our pay gap remains largely unchanged, so we have more work to do.

-We have developed a clear action plan to take us up to 2020 with specific initiatives that will help close the Gender Pay Gap further and create a diverse and inclusive culture.
+We have developed a clear action plan with specific initiatives that will help close the Gender Pay Gap further and create a diverse and inclusive culture.
 These include:

 - Attracting and hiring more women into our business, through inclusive bias-free recruitment and promotion practices

 - We have a central community championing Diversity and Inclusion across T-Systems